Disney Cruise Line Tips and Things Worth Knowing Before You Sail

 Character Meet-and-Greets Are Included (With a Few Optional Extras)

-There are no Lightning Lanes or paid upgrades for standard character meet-and-greets onboard.
-Regular character appearances are included in your cruise fare and take place throughout the sailing.
-Meeting times and locations are listed in the app.
-Lines tend to move quickly compared to the parks, and it’s common to see the same characters multiple times during a cruise.
+One of the nice things about a Disney cruise is that character meet-and-greets are included.
+There are no Lightning Lanes or paid upgrades for regular appearances.
+Characters show up throughout the sailing, and you’ll find times and locations in the Navigator app.
+Lines usually move much faster than in the parks, and it’s common to see the same characters more than once during your cruise.

-Disney does offer a few optional, paid character experiences that go beyond a typical meet-and-greet, such as Princess Tea Parties, Olaf’s Royal Picnic, and other specialty character dining or tea experiences.
-These require advance reservations and an extra fee.
+There are also a few optional, paid character experiences that go beyond a standard meet-and-greet, like Princess Tea Parties, Olaf’s Royal Picnic, and other specialty events.
+Those require advance reservations and an additional fee.

 Kids Clubs and Teen Spaces